marrow/WebCore/docs/source/core/basic/components.rst

 Controller
 ----------

 Controllers are the glue that take a user request, perform some action based on the input, and combines modelled data with a view for presentation back to the user.
+Object dispatch controllers (the default) must be subclasses of ``web.core.Controller``.
 In the simplest case, a "hello world" example, the controller takes no input and always returns the same view:

 .. code-block:: python

+   import web

+   class RootController(web.core.Controller):
        def index(self):
            return "project.templates.hello", dict()

 Obviously real-world controllers would be slightly more complicated, returning data (from a model) to the template, accepting input, validating form data (using the model), and generally doing anything you can do in Python, because it **is** Python.
 Controllers are, however, the least re-usable component of any web application, hardest to test thoroughly, and most prone to breaking if any of the other components change.